I usually visit Kuala Lumpur, Malaysia at least four to five times a year and, during these many visits, I have done some really fun things.

 10. Go Shopping in Kuala Lumpur – One of the most fun things to do in Kuala Lumpur is to take advantage of the cheap shopping that’s available almost everywhere in the city.

 One of the best places to shop is on Jalan Petaling Street in Chinatown.
-Here there’s a daily market that sells food, clothing, bags, DVDs, CDs, jewelry, bags and much more.
-Prices are good and, if you can bargain well, you’ll get a good deal.
+Here there is a daily market that sells food, clothing, bags, shoes, DVDs, CDs, jewelry, gifts and much more.

 Also, don’t forget to check out some of the city’s superb shopping malls, including the luxurious Suria KLCC.
 This is the enormous mall underneath the Petronas Towers.
 It’s high-end and exclusive but, surprisingly, they do often have very good sales with 30-70% off.
 Suria KLCC also has an excellent supermarket selling Malaysian and Western food.